 CIT Savings Builder

-CIT Savings Builder is a premier high-yield savings account that pays interest on your deposits according to a tiered structure.
+However, the account pays interest on your deposits according to a tiered structure.

 The more money you put into your new account, the more interest you can earn.
 There’s a $100 minimum deposit to enroll, and no monthly fees.

-To qualify for the upper-tier rate 0.45% APY, which is the highest interest rate that CIT offers, you have a couple of options, either:
+To qualify for the upper-tier APY, you have a couple of options, either:

 - maintain a balance of at least $25,000 or